 Indulgence, portion control or sampling just a little bite of new flavours.
 Whatever the motivation, snacking is here to stay.
-According to a recent report, and Wall’s is here for it.
+According to a recent report,88% of consumers say a balanced diet can include a little indulgence and Wall’s is here for it.
 In 2021 the brand launched Wall’s Ice Cream Mini Bites in two flavours, vanilla and strawberry, in Australia, the UK, Thailand and Indonesia.
 Each box contains ten mini treats to share with all the family.

 Carte D’Or Premium Desserts for professional kitchens

 The Carte D’Or brand began over 40 years ago as a restaurant desserts brand in Paris, proudly served by chefs in the home of gastronomy.
 That heritage of culinary expertise remains at its heart today.
 To this end, this year, alongside its consumer offering, the brand launched a line of premium desserts for professional kitchens.
 These allow time-pressed chefs to create Carte D’Or Panna Cotta, Carte D’Or Crème Brûlée, Carte D’Or Lemon Mousse or Carte D’Or Chocolate Mousse consistently and speedily in three to four easy steps.

 In Italy, Wall’s is called Algida.
 In Germany, Langnese.
 In the Netherlands, Ola.
 In the US, Good Humor and in Brazil, Kibon.
 Wall’s might have different names in different markets but it’s the same delicious ice cream.
 Local names have been kept because each contains the history and reputation of the former brands.
 And all of them are united by their shared Heartbrand logo and its phiosophy to ‘Live from the Heart!’
 Wherever customers see the Heartbrand logo around the world it means ‘Here there’s joy’.